Almerc/RockulusRifft/README.md

 Jplayer js - http://jplayer.org/

-Massive thank you to Antonio Aloisio for additional code and 3D modelling contributions.
+Thank you to Antonio Aloisio for additional code and 3D modelling contributions.